T

 landmark

-The iconic twin skyscrapers are a must-see, symbolizing Kuala Lumpur's modernity.
-Ascend to the Skybridge and Observation Deck for breathtaking panoramic views of the city.
+The iconic Petronas Twin Towers were once the tallest buildings in the world and remain a symbol of Kuala Lumpur.
+Visit the Skybridge and the Observation Deck for breathtaking panoramic views of the city.

 • Book tickets online in advance to secure your preferred time slot.